Republic of Genoa: Aristocratic families

+Genoese possessions

 At the time of its founding in the early 11th century the Republic of Genoa consisted of the city of Genoa and the surrounding areas.
 As the commerce of the city increased, so did the territory of the Republic.
-By the end of the 12 century all of Liguria fell under the Republic of Genoa.
+By the end of the 12th century all of Liguria fell under the Republic of Genoa.
 After the First Crusade in 1098 Genoa gained settlements in Syria.
 (It lost the majority of them during the campaigns of Saladin in the 12th century.)
 In 1261 the city of Smyrna in Asia Minor became Genoese territory.

-In 1255 Genoa established the colony of Caffa in Crimea.
+In 1255, Genoa established the colony of Caffa in Crimea.
 In the following years the Genoese established further colonies in Crimea: Soldaia, Cherco and Cembalo.
 Genoa and its colonies fought against several Mongol states in the Genoese–Mongol Wars to control the Crimean peninsula.
 In 1275 the Byzantine Empire granted the islands of Chios and Samos to Genoa.

-Between 1316 and 1332 Genoa established the Black Sea colonies of La Tana (present-day Azov) and Samsun in Anatolia.
-In 1355 the Byzantine Emperor John V Palaiologos granted Lesbos to a Genoese lord.
+Between 1316 and 1332, Genoa established the Black Sea colonies of La Tana (present-day Azov) and Samsun in Anatolia.
+In 1355, the Byzantine Emperor John V Palaiologos granted Lesbos to a Genoese lord.
 At the end of the 14th century the colony of Samastri was established in the Black Sea and Cyprus was granted to the Republic.
 At that period the Republic of Genoa also controlled one quarter of Constantinople, capital of the Byzantine Empire, and Trebizond, capital of the Empire of Trebizond.
 The Ottoman Empire conquered most of the Genoese overseas territories during the 15th century.